 We all know what these look like.
 Braces consist of brackets that are cemented to your teeth along with finely-tuned wires to adjust your smile.
 However, if your need for orthodontic treatment coincides with that potentially career-changing business meeting, braces might not be the optimal choice.
 Having your smile decorated for 12-36 months with metal hardware can certainly draw attention,but not quite in the way you appreciate.

 Braces are worn 24/7 for up to 3 years, and the restrictions don’t stop there.
 Because braces consist of sensitive wires, bands, and brackets, certain foods need to be avoided to protect the integrity of the braces.
 Any hard foods have to be skipped so they don’t break wires, and sticky foods should be avoided so they don’t get stuck deep in the brackets.

 A more vigilant approach to your oral hygiene is necessary when wearing braces.
-Because food can easily hide in braces, it’s important for brushing to take place after you eat, and you have to floss on a daily basis.
+Because food can easily hide in braces, it’s important to brush after you eat.
+You also need to floss on a daily basis.
 Another less-than-appealing side effects of braces is the discomfort you feel when returning to your orthodontist for adjustments.